SEB-9-BH/react-state-management/the-use-state-hook/README.md

 ```

 If we recheck our console, we can see that the state value is `false`.
 This is the initial state value assigned to `isDarkMode`.
 If you change the initial state value to `true` and recheck the console, you will see that the state value is now `true`.

+tktk Hunter, Could you add a CHD here, showing `isDarkMode` as `false`?

 ## `useState()` syntax